cchitsiang/awesome-stars/README.md

 - [obipawan/react-native-hyperlink](https://github.com/obipawan/react-native-hyperlink) - A &lt;Hyperlink /&gt; component for react-native that makes urls, fuzzy links, emails etc clickable
 - [rumble-charts/rumble-charts](https://github.com/rumble-charts/rumble-charts) - React components for building composable and flexible charts
 - [giacomocerquone/angular4-mean-starter](https://github.com/giacomocerquone/angular4-mean-starter) - A very neat and simple starter kit for an angular2/4/5 MEAN app.
-- [mithunsatheesh/node-rules](https://github.com/mithunsatheesh/node-rules) - Node-rules is a light weight forward chaining rule engine written in JavaScript.
+- [mithunsatheesh/node-rules](https://github.com/mithunsatheesh/node-rules) - Node-rules is a light weight forward chaining rule engine that can be used in JavaScript and TypeScript based projects.
 - [tinymce/tinymce](https://github.com/tinymce/tinymce) - The world's #1 JavaScript library for rich text editing.
 Available for React, Vue and Angular
 - [reactjs/react-docgen](https://github.com/reactjs/react-docgen) - A CLI and toolbox to extract information from React component files for documentation generation purposes.
 - [floating-ui/floating-ui](https://github.com/floating-ui/floating-ui) - A low-level toolkit to create floating elements.
 Tooltips, popovers, dropdowns, and more